LKerr42/SDL-Tetris/README.md

-Tetris clone made in C using SDL.
-Not quite done yet but will be
+Tetris clone made in C using SDL3.
+All the normal features, left, right, down, held, next blocks, music, and sfx.